 - A full birth certificate can be purchased for a statutory fee.

 - A form EC58 to register your child with a doctor.

 At this time payment must be by debit/credit card.
 No cash can be accepted.

 What if I am late to my appointment?

-If you are late for your appointment it may have to be rescheduled if we are unable to accomodate you.
+If you're late for your appointment, it may have to be rescheduled if we can't fit you in.